zalky/cues/README.md

 {:x 1}
 ```

-But building an entire system is also straightforward:
+But connecting queues into a system is also straightforward:

 ```clj
 (defmethod q/processor ::inc-x